tarandeepk02/learnhub/README.md

 MySQL: Version 10.4.32-MariaDB

 Project Structure
   includes/ - Contains configuration and core functionalities. assets/ - CSS, JS, and other static files. index.php - Main entry point for the application.

+SQL Queries
+  Here are the types of SQL queries implemented in the project:

+  Projection Query:
+    File: view_user.php
+    This query selects specific columns (attributes) from a table to be displayed in the application.
+    Selection Query:

+    File: index.php
+    This query selects specific rows (records) from a table that satisfy certain conditions.
+    Join Query:

+    File: view_courses.php, Submission.php
+    This query joins the Courses and Users tables to find the names of all teachers associated with a specific course.
+    Division Query:

+  Aggregation Query:
+    File: view_user.php
+    This query performs aggregation operations like COUNT, SUM, AVG, MIN, or MAX on selected data.

+  Nested Aggregation with Group-By:
+    File: view_user.php
+    This query combines aggregation with grouping data, using GROUP BY to organize rows into groups before applying aggregate functions.

+  Delete Operation:
+    File: view_question.php
+    This query is used to delete specific rows from a table, typically when a user deletes a question or record.

+  Update Operation:
+    File: (File name not specified, but can be inferred) This query is used to update specific records in a table, modifying existing data based on certain conditions.

 <img width="591" alt="erd" src="https://github.com/user-attachments/assets/197f12fd-57a7-4230-abc0-2d8862e6f092" />